semgr8ns/semgr8s/docs/usage.md

 As admission requests resemble Kubernetes manifests, standard Kubernetes patterns can be directly used for Semgr8s.
 It is however important to keep [some differences](./concept.md/#admission-requests) in mind.
 Rules can be provided in two different ways: remote rules and local rules.
-Remote rules are directly implemented from their external sources such the [Semgrep registry](https://semgrep.dev/r).
+Remote rules are requested from their external sources such as the [Semgrep registry](https://semgrep.dev/r) upon validation.
 Local rules are provided as configmaps directly to Semgr8s.

 ### Remote rules